olve/pjpg/README.md

 Dictionaries
 ------------
-There are a number of dictionary-like objects in several of the files that can be used to convert values to something more legible by humans.
+There are a number of dictionary-like objects in several of the files that can be used to convert raw values to something more legible by humans; most notably in app1.dictionary.js which holds a number of methods for converting raw EXIF-tags to text values.

-Most notably in app1.dictionary.js, which holds a number of methods for converting raw EXIF-tags to text values.
+Files with dictionary-objects:
 app1.dictionary.js:
 * TIFF_IMAGE_TAGS (information about tags stored in IFD0/IFD1.
 General Image tags)
 * TIFF_PHOTO_TAGS (information about tags stored in Exif sub-IFDs.
 Photography tags from digital cameras)